brooklynrail/brooklynrail-platform/content/events/2023/06/oscar-yi-hou-east-of-sun-west-of-moon.md

 ---
 title: "Oscar yi Hou: East of sun, west of moon "
 deck: "Featuring yi Hou and Rail Host to be confirmed. "
-summary: "Artist Oscar yi Hou joins the Rail for a conversation.
-We conclude with a poetry reading. "
+summary: Artist Oscar yi Hou joins the Rail for a conversation.
+We conclude with a poetry reading by Morgan Võ.
 people:
+  - person: oscar-yi-hou
+poets:
-  - person: " oscar-yi-hou"
+  - person: morgan-vo-1
 date: 2023-06-16T13:00:00-0500
 end_date: 2023-06-16T14:30:00-0500
 collections: